 ||On 1st September Chechen terrorists take 1,181 teachers, pupils and their parents hostage at a school in Beslan, North Ossetia.
 After three days Russian armed forces storm the school, leading to the loss of more than 335 lives.

 On 5th September Hurricane Frances hits the Atlantic coast of Florida, causing floods and power cuts.
-A few days later Hurricane Ivan devastates the tiny Caribbean island of Grenada, moving on to Jamaica, the Cayman Islands and Cuba, before hitting the Alabama coast and the Florida panhandle.
+Two days later Hurricane Ivan devastates the tiny Caribbean island of Grenada, moving on to Jamaica, the Cayman Islands and Cuba, before hitting the Alabama coast and the Florida panhandle.

 Lyricist Fred Ebb, who had co-written twelve Broadway musicals including Cabaret, Chicago and Kiss Of The Spider Woman, dies of a heart attack at his home in New York on 11th September.